 The easiest ones have built-in music which you can't change, and you just plug in your lights and use the pre-set programs which you can't customize.

-We are using a great system, in my humble opinon, which allows us to pick the music and program our own light sequences.
+We are using a great system, in my opinon, which allows us to pick the music and program our own light sequences.

 We are using controllers from Light-O-Rama.